metal3-io/metal3-io.github.io/_posts/2020-06-18-Metal3-dev-env-BareMetal-Cluster-Deployment.md

 ### Provision Workers

-The script is located at `${metal3-dev-env-path}/scripts/v1alphaX/provision_worker.sh` and it provisions a node to be added as a worker to the baremetal cluster.
-It selects one of the remaining nodes and provisions it and adds it to the baremetal cluster ( which only has a master at this point ).
-The resources created for workers are - `MachineDeployment` which can be scaled up to add more workers to the cluster, and it also created a `MachineSet` which then creates a `Machine` managing the node.
+The script is located at `${metal3-dev-env-path}/scripts/v1alphaX/provision_worker.sh` and it provisions a node to be added as a worker to the bare metal cluster.
+It selects one of the remaining nodes and provisions it and adds it to the bare metal cluster ( which only has a control plane node at this point ).
+The resources created for workers are - `MachineDeployment` which can be scaled up to add more workers to the cluster and `MachineSet` which then creates a `Machine` managing the node.

 > info "Note"
-> Similar to a Controlplane provisioning, a Worker provisioning also takes some time, and you can watch the process using steps shared a bit later.
+> Similar to a control plane provisioning, a worker provisioning also takes some time, and you can watch the process using steps shared a bit later.
 This will also apply when you scale Up/Down workers at a later point in time.

 <br/>
 This is what a `MachineDeployment` looks like